danielcfox/aiwriterassist/README.md

 AI Assistant for Authors

 The current implementation is a **pipeline-based system** coded with Python 3.11.13.
 The vector database package used is Milvus.
+It is a sample of the source code.
+The license states that you may only browse this code.
+You cannot run or download.

 In progress is a transition to an **Agentic AI architecture** that will be more flexible, resilient, and scalable.